Champagne Stakes Tips & Betting Advice

-The Group 1 Champagne Stakes (1600m) takes place at Royal Randwick Racecourse annually in April or May and is part of Sydney’s Juvenile Triple Crown.
+The Group 1 Champagne Stakes (1600m) takes place at Royal Randwick Racecourse annually in April and is part of Sydney’s Juvenile Triple Crown.

-The Group 1 Sires Produce Stakes (1400m) held at Royal Randwick Racecourse two weeks earlier is the most reliable guides to the Champagne Stakes.
+The Inglis’ Sires held at Royal Randwick Racecourse two weeks earlier is the most reliable guide to the Champagne Stakes.

-Winners of the Champagne Stakes have generally run their grand final for the season but in the spring, possible targets are the Caulfied Guineas and Thousand Guineas, or for the more adventurous trainer with a good horse, the Cox Plate.
+Winners of the Champagne Stakes have generally run their grand final for the season but in the spring, possible targets are the Group 1 Caulfield Guineas (1600m) and Group 1 Thousand Guineas (1600m), or for the more adventurous trainer with a good horse, the Group 1 Cox Plate (2040m).

 Exeter, who was trained by Etienne de Mestre, won the inaugural Champagne Stakes in 1861 when the race was run over five furlongs.

 Some of Australia’s most talented horses have won the premiere set-weights event including Robinson Crusoe (1876), Heroic (1924), Ajax (1937), Flight (1943), Todman (1957), Vain (1969), Luskin Star (1977), Red Anchor (1984), Dance Hero (2004), Samantha Miss (2008), Pierro (2012), Guelph (2013), Prized Icon (2016), The Mission (2017) and Seabrook (2018).